pandas-dev/pandas/doc/source/install.rst

    Without the optional dependencies, many useful features will not work.
 Hence, it is highly recommended that you install these.
-A packaged distribution like the `Enthought Python Distribution
+A packaged distribution like `Enthought Canopy
-   <http://enthought.com/products/epd.php>`__ may be worth considering.
+   <http://enthought.com/products/canopy>`__ may be worth considering.

 Installing from source
 ~~~~~~~~~~~~~~~~~~~~~~